YonatanWN/MoodTrackingAPI/README.md

 - Create a better dynamic User Interface for Full-Stack experience
 - For better performance on a larger scale streak calculations should be performed in the models instead of views
 - Track User Consistent Use, Provide Badges/Achievements

+## Tools and Resources Used

+- API Interface was taken from:  https://www.django-rest-framework.org/tutorial/4-authentication-and-permissions/
+- Full Stack Dev Work was Inspired by: https://www.techwithtim.net